lworkman/calendar-widget/README.md

 `npm install -g concurrently`

-Once done, you can run the test environment by navigating to the top leve directory and running the command:
+Once done, you can run the test environment by navigating to the top level directory and running the command:

 `npm start`